-Application for the scholarship should be made at the time of pre-registration in November or April.
+Applications for all scholarships are accepted on an annual basis.
+All applications should be submitted no later than May 30th prior to the beginning of each academic year.
 A student must be enrolled each semester for a minimum of 6 semester hours.
 If a 3.00 or better GPA is maintained, the scholarship will be awarded for the following semester.
 Students must apply annually for this scholarship.
 It does not automatically renew.